St. Charles Wrongful Death Lawyer

 A wrongful death case focuses on establishing the negligence of another person, but any criminal charges associated with the death would be completely separate from the case.
 It does not generally include intentional torts.
 Murder and manslaughter are criminal causes of action that are handled by the state of Missouri, while a wrongful death action is handled as a civil case by the plaintiff’s lawyers who are suing at fault parties and/or their insurance companies.

-Statute of Limitations for Wrongful Death Actions
+Statute of Limitations for Wrongful Death Actions in St. Charles

 In the state of Missouri, wrongful death actions must be brought within three years of the decedent’s death.
 This time frame differs from most other statutes of limitations, so it is important for a plaintiff to know the difference when deciding to submit a claim for the death of their loved one.
 Fortunately, a skilled wrongful death attorney in St. Charles County could ensure that a plaintiff files their case with all of the necessary information in a timely manner.